abolfazlyarian/deepLearningProject/README.md

 │   └── transforms.py           ----> transforms include some functions and compose class for adding augmentations and other changes in data
 |
 |
-├── phase0.ipynb                                ----> main code for phase 0 of project is present here
+├── phase0.ipynb                                ----> main code for phase 0 of the project is present here ├── README.md
-├── README.md
 ├── test_face_count_dict_mtcnn.pkl              -----> face count dictionary for test images
 ├── train_face_count_dict_mtcnn.pkl             -----> face count dictionary for train images
 └── validation_face_count_dict_mtcnn.pkl        -----> face count dictionary for validation images
 ```
 Our Notebook needs All of the files to be in one directory and the path of Datasets should be set in `root_dir` as input of the Dataset class.
-if a full Dataset exists please insert the path of Datasets as explained beforehand otherwise you can download it easily by our code as you make Dataset instance and set `download=true` in MSTCD class argument.
+if a full Dataset exists please insert the path of Datasets as explained beforehand otherwise you can download it easily by our code as you make a Dataset instance and set `download=true` in the MSTCD class argument.
-for example if you want to load training dataset manually, you set `root_dir="trainrootpath"` and `download=False` in loading dataset with MSTCD class
+for example, if you want to load the training dataset manually, you set `root_dir="trainrootpath"` and `download=False` in loading the dataset with MSTCD class
 ```
 trainrootpath
 ├── Datasets